jahirmedinacs/ViZCAXA/README.md

 ## Author & Contact

 ViSCAXA was created by Jahir Medina.
-For any questions or inquiries, please contact us at contact+viscaxa@jahirmedina.com.
+For any questions or inquiries, please contact me at contact+viscaxa@jahirmedina.com.